 (This post was originally published 20th October 2013, and has been updated.)

-Five Little Ducks is one of our favourite nursery rhymes in the Banya household.
+Five Little Ducks is one of our favourite nursery rhymes.
 It’s such a great song for babies.
 It has that winning combination of rhyme, repetition and simple actions that babies seem to love.
-Bee (shown here at 10 months) just lights up when we sing it.
-She’s started saying “DUH!” (duck), and she can (sort of) make a quacking gesture with her hands at the right times.
+My youngest daughter Bee (10 months) just lights up when we sing it.
+She’s started saying “DUH!” (duck), and she can (almost) make a quacking gesture with her hands at the right times.
 So cute!

 Five little ducks went out one day

 Four little ducks went out one day…..

 …And none of the five little ducks came back.

 So sad Mother Duck went out one day

 Mother Duck said ‘QUACK, QUACK, QUACK, QUACK, QUACK, QUACK, QUACK’